linkeddatacenter/BOTK-fr/README.md

 FR is a simple [OWL](https://www.w3.org/TR/owl2-primer/) vocabulary to describe a generic financial report.

-Fr vocabulary be used to capture different perspectives of a report data like historical trends, cross-department and component breakdown .
+FR vocabulary be used to capture different perspectives of a report data like historical trends, cross-department and component breakdown .

 FR extends the [W3C RDF Data Cube Vocabulary](https://www.w3.org/TR/vocab-data-cube) and it is inspired by the [Financial Report Semantics and Dynamics Theory](doc/Theory-2017-06-26.pdf).